-Snowmagedon 2016 has me thinking of my favorite cozy warm woven wrap carries!
-On really cold days, I love to wrap carries that have three full layers over baby.
-My family gets outside just about every day and keeping the baby happy and warm is key to enjoying our outdoor time!
+Snowmagedon 2016 has me thinking of my favorite cozy warm babywearing days.
+On really cold days, I love to wear a snuggly sweet baby and stay warm together!
+My family gets outside just every day and keeping the baby happy and warm is key to enjoying our outdoor time!

 Some tips for keeping baby warm:

-- Don’t worry about a coat for baby.
-This adds a lot of bulk and makes wrapping difficult.
-Dress baby warmly in thin fleece jacket or a warm sleeper.
-Wrap baby and then zip a big jacket (or special babywearing jacket if you prefer) over both of you.
+- Don’t worry about a coat for baby a young baby.
+This adds a lot of bulk and can make doing your carry difficult.
+Dress baby warmly in thin fleece jacket or a warm footie sleeper.
+Put baby in a carrier on your front and then zip a big jacket (or special babywearing jacket if you prefer) over both of you.
 Your body heat will keep baby warm.
 With the jacket over both of you, you can easily monitor baby’s temperature and make sure baby doesn’t get too hot.

 Bonus silly tip: In the snow, you can even zip oversized snow pants over both of you to keep baby’s legs and feet nice and warm.
 It might look a little funny, but it’s really cozy and warm.